 The more we have recognised the dangers of vicarious traumatisation, the more prevalent advice has become how therapists should protect themselves, should take responsibility for their self-care, strengthen their boundaries and counteract the damaging effects of the therapeutic position.
 But the therapeutic position requires a kind of vulnerability and sensitivity which is at odds with protecting oneself.

-In contrast to that kind of advice, I'm trying to find ways of processing the experience of the impossibility more deeply, more effectively and in a more embodied way (as most of the sense of impossibility is communicated and engendered nonverbally and pre-reflexively).
+In contrast to that kind of advice oriented towards self-protection, I'm trying to find ways of processing the therapist’s experience of the impossibility more deeply, more effectively and in a more embodied way (as most of the sense of impossibility is communicated and engendered nonverbally and pre-reflexively).
 Rather than closing ourselves off more deliberately, or strengthening our professional boundaries more impenetrably, or creating professional distance more coherently, I have found that therapists can learn to sustain their practice the more they can succumb to the impossibility, and then get curious about that experience in a way that benefits the deepening of the therapeutic process and therefore the client.

 - the therapist’s capacity to digest and compost the emotional impact of the therapeutic relationship as bodymind process;